Ground Zero is generally defined as the site of the former World Trade Center and areas surrounding it.

 The 9/11 Memorial is the plaza located at the site of the former Twin Towers.
-The memorial was built to commemorate the attacks of September 11 2001, and the World Trade Center bombing of 1993 which killed six.
-It features two enormous waterfalls and reflecting pools, each about an acre in size, set within the footprints of the original twin towers.
-Its design conveys a spirit of hope and renewal, and creates a contemplative space separate from the usual sights and sounds of a bustling metropolis.
+The memorial was built to commemorate the attacks of September 11, 2001, and the World Trade Center bombing of 1993, which killed six.
+It features two enormous waterfalls and reflecting pools, each about an acre in size, set within the footprints of the original Twin Towers.
+The design evokes a sense of hope and renewal and creates a contemplative space separate from the usual sights and sounds of a bustling metropolis.

-The One World Trade Center, known also as the Freedom Tower, is the nation’s tallest skyscraper.
-It is located on the premises at the north-west corner of the site.
-The “Skypod” elevators go up 1,250 feet to the observatory which include breath-taking panoramic views of the city and surrounding areas, letting you see as far as Philadelphia!
+The One World Trade Center, known also as Freedom Tower, is the nation’s tallest skyscraper.
+It’s located near the northwest corner of Ground Zero.
+The “Skypod” elevators at Freedom Tower go up 1,250 feet to the One World Observatory, often called OWO.
+The observatory features breathtaking views of the city and surrounding areas, letting you see as far as Philadelphia!

-The Oculus, the outside structure of the World Trade Center Transportation Hub, is the subway entrance and extensive shopping center.
-Though the tour does not normally include a visit inside, your guide may make a quick stop inside for an opportunity to appreciate the spacious, pearly white interior.
+The Oculus is the outside structure of the World Trade Center Transportation Hub.
+It’s architecturally unique, but it’s functional as well, serving as the subway entrance and an extensive shopping center.
+Though our tour doesn’t usually include a visit inside, your guide may make a quick stop in the Oculus to give you the opportunity to appreciate its airy, pearly white interior.

-9/11 Museum - You will get a timed entry into the 9/11 Museum if you purchase the upgrade.
-Depending on availability, your ticket may be for immediately after the tour conclusion or some time later.
-The museum reserves the discretion not to admit you if you are early or late.
-You cannot exit and reenter the museum.
-There is a security check point upon entering the museum.
-All large bags will need to be checked at the Coat Check.
-You can bring in food and beverage, but need to eat that in the Atrium level.
-No flash photography is allowed.
-No talking on cellular phones.
+You’ll get a timed entry ticket to the 9/11 Museum if you purchased the upgrade.
+Depending on availability, your ticket may be for immediately after the tour or some time later.
+The museum reserves the right not to admit you if you are early or late for your timed entry.
+You can’t exit and reenter the museum.

 There are bathrooms in St. Paul’s Chapel.
 There are also bathrooms inside the 9/11 Museum and Freedom Tower if you have tickets for entry.

-Tips are always appreciated by our guides, but never expected.
-They should be given if you believe your guide did an outstanding job, and further, if you as an individual want to demonstrate your appreciation to the guide for that job well done.
+Tips are always appreciated by our guides but never expected.
+They should be given if you believe your guide did an outstanding job and want to show your appreciation.